Woob

-Woob is the stage name of Paul Frankland, an English ambient musician who started recording in the early 1990s.
-Woob's albums combine elements of ambient, downtempo and space music, with samples from field recordings, movies and television.
+Woob is the stage name of Paul Frankland, an English composer, musician and filmmaker who started recording in the early 1990s.
+Woob's albums combine elements of ambient, downtempo and space music, with samples from field recordings.
 Frankland has also recorded under the names of Journeyman and Max & Harvey.
-After a period working in the advertising industry, he started releasing new material as Woob in 2010: after that time, Woob's works have gradually shifted towards a more synthwave-oriented sound and adopted a cyberpunk/futuristic imagery.
+After a period working as a composer and sound designer predominately for Ridley Scott Associates, he started releasing new material as 'woob' in 2010.
+After that time, Woob's works have gradually shifted towards a more synthwave-oriented sound and adopted a cyberpunk/futuristic imagery.

 Recording career

 Woob

 Paul Frankland started writing music as a teenager, and went on to get a master’s degree in film while also working as a DJ.

 He first came to attention in the early 1990s when he submitted the track ″Void″ to the Nottingham-based t:me [sic] recording company.
 The track was included on the first release by t:me’s new downtempo label Em:t, a compilation album titled em:t 0094, which led to Woob signing with the label.

 Woob's first full length album, Woob 1194, was released by Em:t in 1994 and was immediately regarded as a milestone in ambient music.
 Production involved an Atari ST work station, Akai s950 sampler and a Gem s2 synthesizer.
 The tracks were mixed and performed live, which contributed to the organic and evocative nature of the music.

 Following the success of his first album, which was re-released in the United States by Instinct Records, Woob contributed tracks to more Em:t compilations and to trance label Flying Rhino Records.
 In late 1995, he released a second album on Em:t titled Woob2 4495, which garnered further praise.
 A third Woob album was being planned in 1998 when Em:t went out of business.

 There were no Woob releases between 1999 and 2009; during this time, Frankland was writing music and doing sound design for a number of major advertising agencies, including Ridley Scott Associates and A-Bomb.
 The return of Woob was heralded by the re-release of Woob 1194 at the end of 2009.
 The 10-minute single, ″Unknown Quantity″, was released on 1 January 2010, followed in May by the album Repurpose, which combined remixes of old material with new tracks.